|Follow PSU Men's Basketball:||Follow @PennStateMBB|

 Nittany Lions look for fourth win in last five Big Ten/ACC Challenge games

-Condon spent two seasons at Boston University as an assistant coach on Chambers' staff helping guide the Terriers to back-to-back 21-win seasons and post-season appearances both years.
-The Terriers went 21-14 in 2010-11, winning the America East Conference Championship and advancing to their first NCAA Tournament since 2002.
-The Terriers also went 21-14 in 2009-10 and earned a CBI tournament berth, reaching the semifinals.
-Condon was responsible for assisting with all aspects of the Terrier basketball program, including recruiting, game and practice preparation, scouting and player development.
-Condon worked specifically with Terrier guards including 2011 America East Player-of-the-Year John Holland, first-team all-conference guard Darryl Partin and all-conference rookie honoree D.J.
+Prior to his time Penn State, Condon spent two seasons at Boston University as an assistant coach on Chambers’ staff helping guide the Terriers to back-to-back 21-win seasons and postseason appearances both years.
+He worked specifically with the Terrier guards, including 2011 America East Player-of-the-Year John Holland, first-team all-conference guard Darryl Partin and all-conference rookie honoree D.J.
 Irving.

 The Springfield, Va., native and former all-state high school player was an exemplary student-athlete at Villanova.
 Condon was a three-year selection to the Big East All-Academic Team and also served as the men’s basketball team’s representative to the university’s student-athlete advisory committee.
 He earned his bachelor’s degree in business administration from Villanova in May of 2007.